liambutler187/sitka-spruce-genetic-analysis/README.md

 # Sitka spruce tree genetic analysis
 This repository contains the code for an analysis of diameter at breast height (dbh21) in Sitka spruce trees using pedigree-based linear mixed models.
-The analysis was conducted as part of a quantitative genetics module and focuses on estimating heritability, breeding values, and treatment effects across three generations of trees.
+The analysis focuses on estimating heritability, breeding values, and treatment effects across three generations of trees.

 ## Analysis Overview
 Model: Individual animal model using ASReml with pedigree-based random effects